Wolololf/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc A - Escape From Death House.md

 ![[Durst Invitation.jpg]]
 <span class="credit">"Durst Invitation" by Caleb Cleveland.
 Support him on <a href="https://patreon.com/calebisdrawing/">Patreon!</a></span>

+Any player investigating the cloakroom also finds a cane with the engraving "For the King!" on the handle.
+If they speak the words out loud, the cane transforms into a rapier (The cane is a Veteran's Cane, except it transforms into a rapier, not a longsword).
+The cane is Gustav's from his time as an officer in King Barov's army before he retired to start a family.
 ### Den of Wolves
 <span class="citation"><em>This scene takes place in Appendix B: Area 3.</em></span>